a-nike-t/flask12/README.md

 And it is to debug as well as to read and more features
 For eg- if we want to add other forms for the user, we will simply use user module for that,
 Now if we want to add pictures of different user and maintain a database for it then we will create a new module for that and functionality into it,

+## How to run
+just run the run.py file